Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. This post also contains additional affiliate links.

 - Carry your baby through the airport in an infant carrier or sling.
 This allows you to keep your arms free.
 Be advised that you will be asked to take the baby out of the carrier at security and for takeoff and landing.

-- Push your baby in a small travel stroller.
+- Push your baby to the gate in a small travel stroller.
 Roll it right to the entrance of the plane and pass it on to the ground crew to be returned to you at the end of the flight.
+Although the ground crew are usually pretty good with them, if you are worried about your stroller getting damaged (or pieces going missing), consider purchasing a stroller travel bag.

-See also this post for some of the best travel gear for infants and babies.
+See also this post on the best travel strollers for airplanes.

 With a Toddler or Small Child: